-NOTE For units with softeware below version 5.32, batteries must be replaced every 3 years regardless of test results.
+NOTE For units with software below version 5.32, batteries must be replaced every 3 years regardless of test results.

-- Defibrillation Electrodes Connection: Verifies that the defibrillation electrodes are properly preconnected to the device. - 3.
+- 2. Defibrillation Electrodes Connection: Verifies that the defibrillation electrodes are properly preconnected to the device. - 3.
 ECG Circuitry: Verifies that the ECG signal acquisition and processing electronics are functional. - 4.
 Defibrillator Charge and Discharge Circuitry: Verifies that the device's defibrillator electronics are functional and can charge and discharge at 2 joules. - 5.
-Microprocessor Hardware/Software: Verifies proper function of the AED Plus microprocessor electronics and the integrity of its software. - 6.
-CPR Circuitry and Sensor: Verifies that CPR monitoring and compression depth detection are functional. - 7.
-Audio Circuitry: Verifies that voice prompts are functional.
+Microprocessor Hardware/Software: Verifies proper function of the Fully Automatic AED Plus microprocessor electronics and the integrity of its software. - 6.
+CPR Circuitry and Sensor: Verifies that CPR monitoring and compression depth detection are functional.